wp-plugins/nextgen-facebook/readme.txt

 = Q. Why does Facebook play videos instead of linking them to my webpage? =

 **A.** The NextGEN Facebook Open Graph plugin generates information about the current webpage and its content - what social websites like Facebook do with that information is beyond our control.
-When Facebook is given information on videos, it embeds and plays them directly - instead of linking the preview image (for example) to the source website.
+When Facebook is given information on videos, it embeds and plays them directly, instead of linking the preview image (for example) to the source website.
 There are two possible solutions:

 1. Turn off video discovery completely by setting "Maximum Number of Videos" to "0" on the NGFB settings page.
 1. Uncheck the `og:video`, `og:video:width`, `og:video:height`, and `og:video:type` meta tags.
 This will leave the video preview images, but exclude information on the videos themselves.